-Through a collaboration with Heights Community Congress, HBC is pleased to offer advance purchase discounted tickets* for cyclists interested in biking the Heights Heritage Home and Garden Tour on September 20th!!
-You can either ride on your own or join a group led by an HBC volunteer.
-For general information about the tour itself, please visit this page.
-To order a $15 advanced purchase “biking” ticket*, please email the HBC Treasurer, Sarash O’Keeffe, at email@example.com. (*these discounted tickets are only available through the Heights Bicycle Coalition; supplies may be limited.)
+Through a collaboration with Heights Community Congress, HBC sold 20 advance purchase discounted tickets to cyclists interested in biking the Heights Heritage Home and Garden Tour on September 20th!!
+Still need a ticket or general information about the tour itself?
+Please visit this page.
+Have a ticket?
+Join HBC for an informal bike ride of the HHH&G Tour!

 Join us for fun and relaxing rides in August.
 All ride participants are asked to sign waivers.
 Helmets and bike locks strongly encouraged.
 Bike lights are needed if you are pedaling home after dark.

 Begins at the Coventry Peace Arch, S.E. corner of Coventry Road and Euclid Heights Boulevard

 This ride features examples of rain gardens, bioswales (rain collection areas), permaculture (sustainable growing practices), community gardens, “Food not Lawns” and an opportunity to meet a new generation of gardeners. get ideas for your garden and yard.
 Rain date: Sunday, August 2, 1 – 3 p.m.

 Family Fun, Ice Cream and E.T.